 Coull Trust

 Welcome to Coull Trust.
-We are local people in a scattered rural population joining together to buy our local Kirk.
+We are local people in a scattered rural population who joined together to buy our local Kirk.
 It is the only public building left in our community.
 With roots going back to the 7th Century, it is special to us.
 It contains our war memorials; it is also where many local farming families have been married and are buried in its Kirkyard.
-We have a completion date of 19th December for the initial purchase (£30,000) and we need about the same again for repairs to the roof and walls; treating of woodworm; refurbishing the vestry and boiler house; and adapting the toilet for better access for the disabled.
+We bought it for the Community in February 2026 for the initial purchase price of £30,000.
+Now we need about the same again for repairs to the roof and walls; treating of woodworm; refurbishing the vestry and boiler house; and adapting the toilet for better access for the disabled.
 All done in a way to minimise the changes to the Kirk and preserve the heritage (and the bats in the roof!).
-Help us save this exquisite piece of history for all.
+Help us preserve this exquisite piece of history for all.

 What are our plans?

 At our public meetings, there was a strong wish to retain the Kirk as it is, capable of being used for weddings and funerals, memorial and other services.
-At the moment, the Church is only used for one service a month during the summer and a Christmas service.
-We wish to make the Kirk accessible to all faiths or those who have no faith for their weddings and funerals, or for worship, or just quiet contemplation
+At the time of purchase, the Church was only used for one service a month during the summer and a Christmas service.
+We wish to make the Kirk accessible to all faiths or those who have no faith for their weddings and funerals, or for worship, or just quiet contemplation.
+We also want to maintain our links with the local Christian Kirk in Tarland who have been instrumental in helping us in the Community Buyout.
+So their monthly events will continue.

 We plan to restore and maintain it and it will be available for :